SedemGarr/6-Me-Ludo-android/README.md

 ## Installation

-You'll need to downloaded and setup the Flutter SDK.
+You'll need to download and setup the Flutter SDK.

 Don't forget to run 'flutter pub get' to get dependencies.